CameronD73/529renew/README.md

 When saving triangulation data there must be exactly one "results" tab present.
 Hidden beneath this tab is nearly all the functionality of 529Renew.

 The code is designed to create this tab if it does not exist whenever you first open or refresh the page listing DNA relatives.
-It will also create the results tab automatically if the settings pop-up page is opened.
+It will also create the results tab automatically if the _settings_ pop-up page is opened.

 On the page of an individual DNA match, triangulation will fail if the results tab is not open already (this is a bug currently not fixed - it falls into a deep sleep and never awakens.
 You have to close the tab and start again, or refresh the page _after opening the results tab_).
 If you press the `Open 529renew` button then it will create the page if necessary, then pass the DNA matches name to the selector on the results page and bring the tab to the front.

+It is safe to be using the results tab to view already saved results at the same time as another tab is doing the triangulations.

 ***Warning:***  If your Chrome startup setting is to "Continue where you left off" then the Results tab can be reopened ready for action.
 However, if you have a level of debugging enabled then all the debugging log is saved and restored across shutdown and startup.
 This seems to eventually render the filesystem very sluggish for many seconds upon shutdown, so remember to disable debugging when you do not need it, or occasionally refresh the results tab to clear the console log.

 ### gruesome details
-Part of the security model of web browser extensions is that any tab/page displaying content from 23andMe (or any external web server) cannot access the database.
+Part of the security model of web browser extensions is that any tab/page displaying content from 23andMe (or any external web server) is not permitted to access the database.
 Consequently there is a stream of messages passing between the DNA match page and the results page with requests for and results from database operations.
 If this gets interrupted (or never starts) then things get confused.

 If multiple results tabs are opened at the same time then a different form of confusion ensues, where each one fights to carry out the same tasks.
 There is, however one situtation where multiple results tabs are deliberately allowed to be open at the same time.
-If you were to click on `create match table` in the results page, and then click on a matches' name on the table of segments then a new results tab is opened in case you want to compare the segments between two sets of results.
+If you were to click on `create match table` in the results page, and then click on a match's name on the table of segments then a new results tab is opened in case you want to compare the segments between two sets of results.
 It is acceptable to simply view results in two tabs at the same time but the code is not designed to be triangulating at the same time.

 ## Settings